muntaha585/Air_Quality_Classification/README.md

 # 🌫️ Air Quality Classification Using Perceptron Models & Neural Networks
-A machine learning project focused on classifying air quality using various neural architectures—from a basic perceptron to advanced MLPs and ensemble methods—along with clustering for data exploration and a deployed Gradio interface for real-time predictions.
+A project focused on classifying air quality using various neural architectures—from a basic perceptron to advanced MLPs and ensemble methods—along with clustering for data exploration and a deployed Gradio interface for real-time predictions.

 ## 📑 Table of Contents
 🧠 Models Implemented